kstenerud/concise-encoding/ce-structure.md

 Document Structure
 ------------------

-Data in a Concise Encoding document is arranged in an ad-hoc hierarchical fashion.
-It is stored serially, and can be progressively read or written.
+Data in a Concise Encoding document is arranged in an ad-hoc hierarchical fashion, stored serially, and can be progressively read or written.

 Documents begin with a [version specifier](#document-version-specifier), possibly followed by [invisible](#invisible-objects) and [structural](#structural-objects) objects, and then ultimately followed by one (and only one) top-level [data object](#data-objects).

     [mandatory version specifier] [optional invisible and structural objects] [mandatory top-level data object]

+Once the top-level object is fully decoded, the document is considered ended.

 [Objects](#object-categories) **MUST NOT** be placed before the version specifier or after the top-level object.